24 March, 2017

 By the time you reach your average life expectancy of around 80 years, you’ll have spent 28 years of your life asleep!
 An activity that occupies so much of our lives is often taken for granted.
 Yet, when sleep is impaired, daytime activity and general wellbeing suffer immensely.

 Chronic sleep deficiency is a widespread problem in Western societies.
 Poor or inadequate sleep is very common among Australian adolescents and adults, affecting over 20% on a daily or near-daily basis.
 Sleep deficiency negatively impacts upon our alertness, cognition, concentration, productivity, safety, learning and mood.
-Make sure to have comfortable these home-style hospital beds here to gain enough sleep!
+Insufficient sleep is a direct contributor to injury and death from motor vehicle and workplace accidents.
+There are also strong links between inadequate sleep and poorer cardiovascular, metabolic and mental health outcomes as well as our weight and overall life expectancy.
+It is critical to detect and treat sleep disorders where they exist.

 An evaluation of the sleep habits of Australians demonstrates that disrupted sleep, inadequate sleep duration, daytime fatigue, and irritability are very common, affecting 20%-35% of all Australians.
 Whilst approximately half of these symptoms are attributable to specific sleep disorders such as insomnia, obstructive sleep apnoea and restless leg syndrome, a large proportion seem to be due to poor sleep habits and lifestyle choices.
-Individuals who are suffering from sleep apnea may look for sleep apnea treatment options that may help them improve the quality of their sleep.

 There are simple changes we can make to improve our sleep, many of which are common sense, but often neglected as we go about our busy lives…